Reviews written by registered user

 Now, many may think I'm making a big deal out of nothing, but when we filmed our few words about the movie to that crew, I called this movie "great," which I didn't believe at all.
 The movie is absolutely horrible.

 I'm a straight shooter, always have been, and I've always have told it like it is and have a rep for doing so...except that one, single time, and it has bothered me ever since.
-I'm not even sure why I lied like that, but it has really bugged me and still does, two years later.
+I'm not even sure why I lied like that, but it has really bugged me and still does, all this time later.
 It's the one single time I didn't tell the truth about something (as an adult anyway).

 That's why I'm here, frankly, to correct that in a way, and give myself at least a little satisfaction knowing at least the truth is here.

 And the truth is, this film is indeed very bad.
+And by "bad" I mean absolute garbage.
 I'm a huge zombie movie fan (especially the Italian imports) but my take has nothing to do with what kind of film this is, that doesn't matter.
 This is just a bad film, period.
 It's a huge mess.
 It's like someone threw a bunch of things into a blender and this is the result.
 The direction, the story, the entire execution is extremely poor.
+You won't believe what a mess this is.

 Now, as for the cast, they do as best they can with what they have to work with.
 In such a bad film, they probably should have been a lot worse.
 They seem to be having fun, and seem to be trying hard, it's obvious they cared.
 The Sheriff Tom guy was good, and a nice guy off-screen.
 My take has nothing to do with the cast.